 We've not found any noticeable lag, partly thanks to the high-end components and the pure Android software.
 We've compared it to the Pixel 2 and a selection of rivals but don't read into the figures too much - after all, they are synthetic tests.

 Where other manufacturers force you to buy the large model out of two phones to get enhanced photography, normally an extra camera, the Pixel 3s have the same setup.

 Interestingly, neither phone has dual cameras at the rear.
 Google is confident that it can offer excellent photography and video capture with just a single rear lens.
-The specs look the same as last year at 12.2Mp, an f/1.8 aperture, OIS and dual autofocus (phase detection and laser).
+The specs look the same as the Pixel 2 at 12.2Mp, an f/1.8 aperture, OIS and dual autofocus (phase detection and laser).